Roboy/roboy_dialog/README.md

 If no remote development instance of ROS master is available, just run `roscore` in a [docker container](http://wiki.ros.org/docker/Tutorials/Docker).

-#### Redis
+### Redis

 Redis is a software used for facial feature-storage on a remote server.
-In most cases, you can simply ignore this.
+In most cases, you can simply ignore this, as the average project **does not** need this.

 ```bash
 export REDIS_URI="***"
 export REDIS_PASSWORD="***"
 ```

-### Running the Dialog System
+## Running the Dialog System

 Once the Neo4j (and ROS) dependencies are satisfied, run the dialog system via ...